Greg Angel is an evening anchor with Spectrum News 13. He first joined Spectrum News 13 in January 2018 as a Reporter.

 Since 2010, Greg has lived and worked in several regions of the state, including Tallahassee and West Palm Beach, but there’s no place he’s more at home than Central Florida.

-He joined Spectrum News 13 in January 2018 and has covered stories across the state.
-A native of Charleston, South Carolina, Greg also spent time in Michigan, where he began his broadcast career at WSDP radio.
-He later worked as a reporter for Northern Michigan’s NBC affiliate.
-He loves how journalism allows him to put complex stories into context and helps people understand the world we live in.
+A native of Charleston, South Carolina, Greg also spent time in Michigan where he started his broadcast career at his high school radio station WSDP 88.1 FM.
+He later worked as a reporter for Northern Michigan’s NBC affiliate, as well as an anchor and reporter at the ABC affiliate in Tallahassee and CBS affiliate in West Palm Beach.
+He loves how journalism allows him to put complex stories into context and to help people understand the world we live in.

-Greg is a multi-award-winning journalist who has covered a multitude of stories, including the 2016 presidential election.
-Greg was in Orlando in the hours, days, and weeks following the 2016 Pulse nightclub shooting, sharing the stories of the people of Orlando and their resilience in the light of tragedy.
+With a focus on telling engaging stories, Greg has covered some of the biggest stories in recent history.
+Greg was in Orlando in the hours, days, and weeks following the 2016 Pulse nightclub shooting, sharing the stores of the people of Orlando and their resilience in the light of tragedy.

-Greg loves to travel, and he loves going different places because of journalism.
-In the past, Greg has traveled to the Dominican Republic as part of a more than year-long investigation into the mysterious disappearance of Palm Beach tennis pro Darryl Fornatora.
-He also went to Haugesund, Norway, to see firsthand how fate helped the crew of a Norwegian supply ship to unexpectedly find the boat belonging to missing Jupiter, Florida teens Austin Stephanos and Perry Cohen.
+Past assignments have taken him to the Dominican Republic as part of a more than year-long investigation into the mysterious disappearance of Palm Beach tennis pro Darryl Fornatora.
+He also traveled to Haugesund, Norway to see firsthand how fate helped the crew of a Norwegian supply ship to unexpectedly find the boat belonging to missing Jupiter, Florida teens Austin Stephanos and Perry Cohen.

 In his more than decade-long career so far, Greg has received multiple awards for his work, including being named Florida Associated Press Broadcasters’ 2019 Reporter of the Year.

 Greg is a graduate of Central Michigan University (Fire Up Chips!) and a member of Sigma Alpha Epsilon fraternity.